timgilbert/long-war-unix-installer/README.md

 brew install innoinstall
 ```

-This is optimised for Steam installation of XCom right now.
+This only works for the Steam installation of XCom: Enemy Within right now.
+Getting it to work for
+Enemy Unknown or other distributions shouldn't be too hard to do.

 # TODO